Gaelic Park: History

 The Grateful Dead performed in Gaelic Park on August 26, 1971, to a crowd of 15,000 fans.
 It would be the last time the band would perform with their original quintet.
-Other major bands of the 1970s played here as well, e.g., Chicago, Edgar and Johnny Winter, The J. Geils Band, and several others.
+Other major bands of the 1970s played here as well, including Chicago, Edgar and Johnny Winter, The J. Geils Band, and several others.

 The park was taken over by Manhattan University in 1991.
 The college has kept up the traditions of Gaelic Park, as well as doing some significant renovations, and now also uses it for home games of lacrosse, rugby, soccer, and softball.

 In early 2007, a $3 million renovation of Gaelic Park began.
 FieldTurf was laid out to replace the natural pitch, which made it more durable for both American and Gaelic sports.
+The pitch features sewn-in field markings for the multiple sports played on the ground, with the Gaelic lines given primacy and lined in white.
+An electronic scoreboard was installed which can be converted to track goals and points for hurling or football, penalty times for lacrosse, balls/strikes/outs for softball, and shots/corners for soccer.
 In addition, facilities for softball were improved, and the installation of stadium lighting made night games possible.

 In April 2019, the banquet hall of Gaelic Park was torn down and replaced with support from the GAA, the Irish Department of Foreign Affairs, and other donations and sponsors.

-New York did not compete in the 2020 and 2021 Connacht Senior Football Championship (a precursor to the 2020 and 2021 Senior All Ireland Football Championships) due to COVID-19 travel restrictions, but returned to competition in 2022 with a first round home game at Gaelic Park against Sligo on Sunday April 17.
+New York did not compete in the 2020 and 2021 Connacht Senior Football Championship (a precursor to the 2020 and 2021 Senior All Ireland Football Championships) due to COVID-19 travel restrictions, but returned to competition in 2022 with a first round home game at Gaelic Park against Sligo on April 17.
 On April 8, 2023, New York enjoyed their first Connacht championship win at Gaelic Park, beating after a penalty shootout.